 import { useEffect, useRef } from 'react';

-import { useQueryClient, QueryKey } from '@tanstack/react-query';
+import { useQueryClient, type QueryKey } from '@tanstack/react-query';

 interface UseReconnectPrefetchOptions {